 Beginning in 2025 the country rests its whole weight on the MiCA Regulation, drawing its home rules level with how the EU now treats digital assets.
 Among the heavier changes the new regime carries, these stand out:

-By weaving the MiCA clauses into its own tax and compliance apparatus, the lawmakers here are toiling to cast the country as a regulated, see-through hub for digital finance within the Union.
+By weaving the MiCA clauses into its own tax and compliance apparatus, the lawmakers here are working to cast the country as a regulated, see-through hub for digital finance within the Union.

 Conclusion: getting a crypto license in Greece

-Setting both the MiCA Regulation and the home licensing law for crypto-asset service providers to work signals a decision the state has made and stuck to: to raise a transparent and secure market in digital finance.
+Obtaining a crypto license in Greece — setting both the MiCA Regulation and the home licensing law for crypto-asset service providers to work — signals a decision the state has made and stuck to: to raise a transparent and secure market in digital finance.
 Clearance from the Capital Market Commission becomes a thing no venue operator, custodian or token issuer can step around, which holds their conduct level with European yardsticks and trims their legal, financial and operational exposure.
-A firm already on the books under the older regime is free to carry on through December 2025, provided it files its MiCA application within the window allowed.
-Let that handover slip and the entitlement to offer services lapses in full.

 Companies that want to operate on Greek ground are bound to keep rigorously to the AML and KYC requirements, to install in-house procedures for watching customers, to keep tabs on transactions and to report to the regulator punctually.
 A methodical handling of licensing and control bolsters the faith of investors and partners, lifts the sector's financial sturdiness and coaxes foreign capital in.

-Having worked as a lawyer across cryptocurrency and financial technology, I am placed not merely to set out the fine detail of the freshest changes in Greek crypto law but to stand beside a client with full legal support through every stage of securing the permission.
+Having worked as a lawyer across cryptocurrency and financial technology, I am placed not merely to set out the fine detail of the freshest changes in Greek crypto law but to provide legal support at all stages of obtaining a crypto license in Greece.